Sebastian Calleja: OGAE Eurovision Song Contest Berlin, Germany

-2017: Calleja after winning the event the previous year (see below 2016) he was invited to perform again as a guest and to pass the trophy to the 2017 winner.
+2017: Calleja, after winning the event the previous year (see below 2016), was invited to perform again as a guest and to pass the trophy to the 2017 winner.
 The winner for 2017 was the singer Rilli Willow representing Israel with her version of 'Ey Sham'.
-Calleja performed again his winning song from the previous year 'Golden Boy' and he officially released his new single and music video 'Escape'.
-For the joy of the fans present during the event he performed a duet with his mentor Glen Vella with their cover of the song 'Fly on the Wings of Love'.
-Calleja was also invited to perform again on the Eurovision Cruise but due to other prior commitments he could not make it.
+Calleja performed again his winning song from the previous year, 'Golden Boy,' and he officially released his new single and music video 'Escape'.
+For the joy of the fans present during the event, he performed a duet with his mentor Glen Vella with their cover of the song 'Fly on the Wings of Love'.
+Calleja was also invited to perform again on the Eurovision Cruise, but due to other prior commitments, he could not make it.

-The OGAE Germany held this event in Berlin, Germany, with the partner fan club of Malta as Calleja was the winner of the previous year, with the main event on 16 July as the previous year.
+The OGAE Germany held this event in Berlin, Germany, with the partner fan club of Malta, as Calleja was the winner of the previous year, with the main event on 16 July as the previous year.

 2016: Calleja was chosen to represent Malta in the OGAE Eurovision Song Contest 2016 in Berlin.
 He won this event by performing his version of 'Golden Boy'.
-He placed 1st with the jury's votes and 2nd in the viewers votes, giving him the overall winning score of 216, leaving Portugal in 2nd place with 205 and Italy in 3rd with 172 points.
+He placed 1st with the jury's votes and 2nd in the viewers' votes, giving him the overall winning score of 216, leaving Portugal in 2nd place with 205 and Italy in 3rd with 172 points.

-The OGAE Germany held this event in Berlin, Germany, with the partner fan club of The Netherlands, with pre-conferences and parties, with the main event on the 16th July.
-12 singers competed to win this event, each representing different countries but the general idea is to spend a whole weekend together with the Eurovision Community, have parties as well as a Gala, get together and meet the other fans and celebrate Eurovision.
+The OGAE Germany held this event in Berlin, Germany, in partnership with the fan club of the Netherlands, with pre-conferences and parties, with the main event on 16 July.
+12 singers competed to win this event, each representing different countries, but the general idea is to spend a whole weekend together with the Eurovision Community, have parties as well as a Gala, get together and meet the other fans and celebrate Eurovision.

 OGAE Eurovision Cruise Helsinki, Finland

 Calleja after winning the OGAE Eurovision Song Contest in Berlin Germany was invited to sing at the Eurovision Cruise that goes from Helsinki, Finland to Tallinn, Estonia.

-During the cruise he performed his winning song ‘Golden Boy’ and 2 other songs which he covered.
-Amongst other performers there was Eurovision Song Contest 2012 winner Loreen with her song 'Euphoria'.
+During the cruise, he performed his winning song ‘Golden Boy’ and 2 other songs, which he covered.
+Among other performers, there was Eurovision Song Contest 2012 winner Loreen with her song 'Euphoria'.